Ortac Resources Factsheet - Download PDF

-The Šturec Project is located in central Slovakia close to the town of Kremnica and 17km west of central Slovakia's largest city, Banská Bystrica.
-The project area is easily accessed from the international airports at Vienna and Bratislava by driving northeast along the newly constructed highway between Bratislava and Banská Bystrica.
-The Šturec Project comprises two licence areas: the Kremnica Mining Licence, with an area of 11.8km2, and the Lutila Exploration Licence with an area of 63.2km2.
+The Šturec Project is a JORC Code (2004) compliant mineral resource of 1.36 Moz of gold equivalent.
+It is located in central Slovakia approximately 1.5Km north east of the town of Kremnica and, as the crow flies, 17km west of central Slovakia's largest city, Banská Bystrica.
+The Šturec project is easily accessed from the international airports at Vienna and Bratislava by driving northeast along the motorway between Vienna/Bratislava and Banská Bystrica.

 A Pre-Feasibility Study (‘PFS’) of the mining aspects of the Šturec Project was completed by SRK Consultants (UK) in April 2013.
-The PFS builds upon the Scoping Study which was completed by SRK in January 2012 and further confirms the economic viability of the Šturec Project.
+The PFS was in turn built upon an earlier Scoping Study completed by SRK in January 2012; both studies confirmed the economic viability of the Šturec Project.